vicinityh2020/VICINITY-AAU-VAS--Abnormal-situation-identification-for-elderly-residents/README.md

 # Functionality and API

-## Publish an event to the subscribers.
+## Publish an event to the subscribers
 ### Endpoint:
             PUT /objects/{oid}/events/{eid}
 Publish the emergency alarm, the reserved parking slot number (0/1) and current time.